By Michael Gregg

 What's the problem?

 Many end-users who are moving to wireless don't have any appreciation of the security measures they should employ.
 Wireless Access Points (WAPs) require nothing more than power and a connection to an active RJ-45 jack.
 The default configuration has Wired Equivalent Privacy (WEP) security turned off.
-WEP was originally designed to protect
+WEP was originally designed to protect wireless networks from eavesdropping through the use of a 40-bit key.
+The key was limited to 40 bits due to export rules that existed during the late 1990s when the 802.11 protocol was developed.
+This provides a very limited level of encryption that is relatively easy to compromise.

 The technology also offers the option of a Service Set Identifier (SSID).
 The identifier is attached to packets sent over the wireless LAN and functions as a password within an ad hoc network.
 All devices within this network must share the same SSID.
 Most individuals never bother to change this from its default value, thereby decreasing security.